rocky-linux/documentation/docs/guides/web/tor_onion_service.md

 cat /var/lib/tor/onion-site/hostname
 ```

-Within a few minutes, your onion service will propagate via the Tor network and you can view your new onion service in Tor Browser:
+Within a few minutes, your onion service will propagate via the Tor network and you can view your new onion service in the Tor browser:

 ![Tor Browser showing our Onion Service](../images/onion_service.png)

 ## Conclusion

-Onion services are an invaluable tool if you're hosting a website privately or need to bypass your ISP's Carrier Grade NAT using only open source software.
+Onion services are an invaluable tool if you are hosting a website privately or need to bypass your ISP's Carrier Grade NAT using only open source software.

-While onion services aren't as fast as hosting a website directly (understandable due to Tor's privacy-first design), it's way more secure and private than the public internet.
+While onion services are not as fast as hosting a website directly (understandable due to Tor's privacy-first design), it is way more secure and private than the public internet.